Autopsy picture of John McBean

 This body is partially burned, and consists of part of the skull, a torso, a pelvis, lower limbs, and an assortment of other bones and bone fragments.
 Decomposition is so advanced that internal organs cannot be identified, with the exception of some liver tissue.

 No mention of the date of death, as usual.
-Stephen Puttoff performed the autopsy, and the cause of death is listed as smoke and carbon monoxide inhalation.
+Stephen Putthoff performed the autopsy, and the cause of death is listed as smoke and carbon monoxide inhalation.
 Anthropology examination conducted by Douglas Owsley, Ph.D.
 Date of Autopsy: May 3, 1993

 Cyrus Howell, eight-year-old son of David and Rachel Koresh.

 The body is presented to the City Morgue secured in a blue body bag.
 The body is that of a charred torso 27" long.
 Remains consist of a pelvis, lumbar vertebrae, femora, tibiae and both feet.
 A detached right ulna and radius measure 6-1/2" respectively.
 The right disarticulated humerus measures 5-1/2".
 The right femur measures 10" in length with the right fibula measuring 9".
 The left femur, tibia and fibula together measure 19" in length.
 A muscle of the lower extremities depicts extensive cooking with decomposition. … The genitalia is extensively cooked with decomposition precluding sex determination. … The chest and abdominal organs as well as the skull are absent.
-(Mt.
-Carmel Doe 67-2, pg.
+(MC Doe 67-2, pg.
 3)

 Gary Sisler performed the autopsy and assigned the cause of death as follows: